eagronin/weather-classification-spark-analyze/README.md

                                                     header = 'true')
 ```

-## Evaluation of a Decision Tree Classifier
+## Evaluation of the Decision Tree Classifier
 The following code evaluates the performance of the decision tree:

 ```python